publisha/shakespeare_repo/README.md

 Apart from the text described above, you have also been provided with a selection of images and some InDesign templates.
 The templates are explained in the Readme file in the resources folder and the images are available for preview in the images folder.

 ### The Play texts
 All available play texts from the public domain are in the *text_of_plays* folder.
+These are in XML format and the markup will match the styles in the _play.indt_ template for InDesign.

 All of the plays have a synopsis provided in the file called `allplaysynopsis.md`.